NREL/HPC/docs/blog/2022-12-19-windows_ssh.md

     MACs hmac-sha2-512
 ```

-The configuration file will also apply to command-line ssh in Windows, as well.
+The configuration file will also apply to command-line ssh in Windows.
 This [Visual Studio Blog post](https://code.visualstudio.com/blogs/2019/10/03/remote-ssh-tips-and-tricks) has further instructions on how to create the ssh configuration file for Windows and VS Code.